What Personal Information is Collected

 How Personal Information is Used

 Dia is committed to protecting the privacy of its website visitors.
-If you provide us personal information we will use this information to respond to your inquiry or request, or to fulfill your order.
+If you provide us personal information we will use this information to respond to your inquiry or request, or to fulfill your order, or to resolve any issues related to your museum visit or event attendance.
 We may also use it to contact you to provide information about other Dia activities, programs, membership and fundraising opportunities, products and special events that may interest you.
 We may combine information you give to us online, offline or at Dia.
 We may also combine or supplement this information with publicly available information and additional information we receive from or have cross-referenced with our third-party vendors and others.
+Dia will never sell your personal information.
 You may opt-out of having your information used by Dia for these purposes, or you may update your contact information anytime, by contacting us via the following e-mail: email@example.com

 With Whom Personal Information is Shared